 - Upgrading a client’s IT and data-sharing capabilities

 - Introducing cost-effective and efficient new business models

-- Adapting industry-wide best practices in isolated settings
+- Adapting modern, industry-wide best practices in isolated settings

-- Educating staff and executives during transition periods
+- Educating staff and execs throughout the course of a transition period

 According to PayScale (Oct.
 2022), healthcare consultants earn over $80,233 a year, on average.
 There are many educational pathways to becoming a healthcare consultant, but most will have graduate-level education in the form of an MBA with a healthcare focus, and MHA, or an MPH.
 Work experience in related fields is at a premium for healthcare consultants, who are often primarily managing other managers in the course of their work.